 To add your own custom exclusions via the Code42 console, see File event exclusions.

 - File metadata collection is not supported for per user installations.
-A single instance of the Code42 app must be installed for all user accounts on the device.
+A single instance of the Code42 agent must be installed for all user accounts on the device.
 (Not applicable to Incydr Professional, Enterprise, Horizon, and Gov F2; per user installations are not available in these product plans.)

 - File activity is monitored on the C: drive on Windows devices and the root of the file system on Mac and Linux devices, but /Volumes is not monitored on Macs.

 - Linux devices have a default limit for the number of files and directories applications are allowed to monitor.
-This can impact the Code42 app's ability to capture file events for all locations on the device.
+This can impact the Code42 agent's ability to capture file events for all locations on the device.
 To increase this default limit, follow the steps in Linux real-time file watching errors.

 - The File Created Date is not available for file events on Linux devices.